filiph/filiphnet/src/flutter-performance/pages/030 Is Dart fast enough.md

 publish: true
 ---

-%% ## Is Dart fast enough?
+%% ## Is Dart fast enough? %%

-Yes.
+Yes, it is.

-## Can you elaborate? %%
+%% ## Can you elaborate?

-Yes.
+Yes. %%

+...

 Alright, look.
-Dart is _not_ the most performant programming language out there.

-Now, I'm going to ignore the complex (and interesting) question of "what does it mean that a _programming language_ is performant?"
+If I was playing a wise performance guru, I would say something like:

+> Does it even make sense to talk about the performance of a _programming language?_ Programming languages are abstractions!
+Only concrete programs, compiled with concrete compilers and executed on concrete hardware, can have a notion of performance.

+Then I'd nod to my own wisdom, stroke my long white beard, and close my eyes to meditate on the meaning of "benchmark."

+And I would be correct, of course!
 We all know that there is not a single ranking of programming languages by speed.
-But I hope we can also agree that, roughly speaking and with a lot of handwaving, some programming languages are more performant than others.
+But I hope we can also agree that, roughly speaking and with a lot of handwaving, some programming languages _are_ more performant than others.

-For example, most people would agree that C is more performant than Python.
-I bet you could find special cases in which Python is, in fact, faster or less resource-intensive than C. But if they exist, they're rare.
-There's a reason why real-time simulations are almost exclusively written in C++ and not a more high-level language.
+In most ways that matter, C++ is more performant than Python, for example.
+Implementing the same algorithm in C++ and in Python will *generally* lead to a faster program in C++, and a slower one in Python.
+I bet they are special cases in which Python is, in fact, faster or less resource-intensive than C. But — they're rare.
+There's a reason why real-time simulations are almost exclusively written in C++ and not a more high-level language like Python.

 Most people also understand the idea of trade-offs.
 You can trade a bit of performance for some ease of use, security, portability, or speed of development.
 And that can obviously be fine because otherwise, if it wasn't fine, every app _ever_ would be written either in assembly or in C.